Count how many tail lashes occur in the beginning of this instalment of…

 “You could use some from my nest!”
 I blurted without thinking.
 All heads swivelled towards me, and stared curiously.

-“It just needs a good wash,” I stammered, my raven black fur flushed.
+“It just needs a good wash,” I stammered, my brown tabby fur flushed.
 Kat looked like she was trying not to laugh.

 “Keep doing whatever you’re doing.”
 She purred, and the group broke up.